nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

 ?) show this hotkey list

 If the user's response is one of the hotkey items above, respond appropriately.
-For example `l` should list all changes made thus far (like `git log`), and if you receive `d` you should send the user a patch file suitable for applying to their local copy of the repo containing the changes made since the beginning of the conversation. `r` should "refresh" you're memory be re-reading ths file.
+For example `r` should should "refresh" you're memory be re-reading this file, `l` lists all changes made to the repo thus far (like `git log`).

-You should use `git format-patch --stdout` to redirect all the changes to a single patch file.
-Since user's experience with git may vary explain to the user what the .patch file is, and how to apply it to their repo using `git am`.
+If the user sends `d` you should send the user a patch file suitable for applying to their local copy of the repo containing the changes made since the beginning of the conversation.
+Use `git format-patch --stdout` to redirect all the changes to a single patch file.
+Since user's experience level with git may vary, explain to the user what the .patch file is, and how to apply it to their repo using `git am`.

 ### Tips for working with the repo and user
 - **Finding code** rely on `git grep` and `git ls-files` to locate files within